tlevine/www.thomaslevine.com/content/!/middle-names/index.md

 I was somewhat surprised that reported middle name prevalance varied so much over time but so relatively little by state.
-I suspect that most of the increase over time is explained by improved of office procedures, but I wonder what explains derivative valleys around 1955 and 1990.
+I suspect that most of the increase over time is explained by improvement of office procedures, but I wonder what explains slower increases around 1955 and 1990.

-But the death file provides a lot more data than I've shown you here, so check with me in a few weeks to see what I come up with.
+The death file provides a lot more data than I've shown you here, so check with me in a couple months to see what else I come up with.